proteanx/smartnode/README.md

 # SmartNode
-### Bash installer for smartnode on Ubuntu 16.04 LTS x64
+### Bash installer for smartnode on Ubuntu 16.04 LTS x64 (script made by msg768 I'm just adding some small edits)
 ### ATTENTION: This installer is only suitable for a dedicated vps.
 The anti-ddos script in this installer will disable all ports including the http, https and dns ports.
 It will only leave the smartnode port open as well as a custom port for SSH.

 #### This shell script comes with 3 cronjobs: